Burgh by Sands

-Etymology
+Toponymy

 Burgh is named from the 'burh' or fort on Hadrian's Wall, which passed through here and ended at Bowness-on-Solway to the west. ('Burh' is Old English for 'fortified place', 'town' or 'manor house').

 History

 The line of Hadrian's Wall runs through the village, and the site once was that of a major Roman fort, Aballava.
 It is also the death-place of King Edward I of England.

 In the 12th century, Burgh by Sands Castle and lands of Burgh by Sands belonged to members of the Feudal barony of Burgh by Sands, among them Ada de Engaine.
 Her granddaughter's second marriage founded a younger branch of the Moulton family, a branch of which held this castle in the 13th century.
 In the 14th century the Dacre family inherited it by marriage to the heiress.

 King Edward I, while on his way to war against the Scots, died of dysentery on the marshes near Burgh, and his corpse lay in state at the village's 12th-century church until its eventual removal to Westminster Abbey.
 There is an impressive monument on the marshes erected in 1685 to mark the place where he died.
 It is 11/4 miles NNW of the village, is signposted and can be reached on foot.